SOlaCoder005/coca-women-wellness/README.md

     Another unresolved bug on the CWW site is the positioning of the text when displayed on a vertical tablet screen.
 On a vertical mobile screen, the text elements stack on top of each other in a column.
 This aligns with how the site is intended to respond to smaller screen sizes.
 However; When the site is displayed on a tablet screen that is rotated vertically the text elements do not stack on top of each other.
 Rather, the elements reduce in size proportionally to fit on the screen.

-#### **Potential cause for bugs:**

-    The bugs highlighted above is likely to result from my developing knowledge around coding principles for responsive design.
-This limitation shall be resolved through further study and implementation of gained knowledge in future coding projects.